ipspace/netlab/docs/dev/config/initial.md

 ## Management Interface Configuration

-If you decide to run LLDP on your device (highly recommended), disable it on the management interface.
-The management interface name SHOULD be specified in **mgmt.ifname** parameter; use a default value just in case something went wrong.
+If you decide to run LLDP on your device (highly recommended), turn it off on the management interface.
+The management interface name SHOULD be specified in **mgmt.ifname** parameter; use a default value in case something goes wrong.
 Nexus OS example:

 ```
 interface {{ mgmt.ifname|default('GigabitEthernet0/0') }}